ROOT-017/HTML-Project/README.md

 # HTML-Project

-Simple HTML project with little or basic CSS added for backgrown It an imaginary Cofee company with 4 page
+Simple HTML project with little or basic CSS added for background It an imaginary Cofee company with 4 pages

 - About Page which is the Home page of the imaginary site
 - Contact page which is the contact for suggestion and any appropriate mail